We test everyone for HIV unless you ask us not to. We always do this because:

 The HIV pharmacist works closely with your doctor and routinely sees people for medical and practical information about HIV and anti-HIV treatment.
 They can discuss the possible options when starting or changing anti-HIV therapy and provide practical support to minimise any side effects and help adherence to treatment regimes.
 They have a wide range of resources to help support people in taking their medication.

 The health advisers see:

 - New clients transferring their care to the clinic

 They are able to provide health advice on issues such as lifestyles and safer sex.
 There are many organisations providing services and information for people affected by HIV.
 The health advisers can assist you in finding the most appropriate service for your needs.

 The health advisers can also provide support and information to partners, family members and friends of HIV positive clients.

 Living with HIV can be both emotionally and physically demanding.
-If appropriate they can refer you to the clinic's Clinical Psychologist, or re-assess your needs whenever things are difficult for example if your condition progresses to needing to start treatment.
+If appropriate they can refer you to the clinic's Clinical Psychologist, or re-assess your needs whenever things are difficult.

 HIV nurse practitioner and nurses